We may earn money from the purchase of items mentioned in this post.

 For instance, when I was facing layoffs the first time, we spent time determining our absolute necessities.
 If I lost my job, we knew we wouldn’t need to pay for daycare; transportation expenses would be less because I wouldn’t be driving to work, we could cut out cable, Netflix, etc. We determined what our bare bones budget was, decided if we could survive on Brian’s salary alone or how much we would be short every month.

 Once you know layoffs are on the horizon within your company, it is time to save money like crazy.
+This is how you will survive a layoff financially.
 If you happen to be working your debt snowball, it is time to pause that and put all extra money into savings.
 You need to pay the minimums required on your debts and then put all extra money every month into savings.

 If your position is safe, you can then take all that extra money and put it towards your debt snowball.
 In our situation a year ago we had five months from the time we first heard about layoffs until we knew what positions were eliminated.
 In five months we were able to stockpile money.
 This provided some peace of mind.
 We knew that if I got laid off, we would be okay for several months if I wasn’t able to get a new job right away.